filievski/filievski.github.io/_pages/about.md

 ## Open positions
-I am currently working on growing my team at VU Amsterdam.
+I am currently growing my team at VU Amsterdam.
 I like collaborating with strong students passionate about human-centric AI with common sense and state-of-the-art technologies like language models and neuro-symbolic systems.

 Primarily, I am hiring **PhD students and Postdocs** for my new personal cross-disciplinary project, "Human-Centric AI with Common Sense," which is [funded by NWO AiNed's career program](https://vu.nl/en/news/2024/nwo-ained-fellowship-grant-awarded-to-filip-ilievski).
 The topics focus on value-aware AI, analogical abstraction, and developing world models with common sense.
 The calls for these positions are ongoing (some have been closed, and the rest are/will be open).